 Supported by the Connect Fund, the Equality Impact Investing project aims to explore and advance ways to increase the positive equality impact of the social impact investing (SII) movement.
-Initiated in 2016, and since then also hosted by the Dartington Hall Trust, it is currently a partnership between the Dartington Hall Trust, Equally Ours, Social Investment Business, and Dartington School of Social Entrepreneurs.
+Initiated in 2016 and then hosted by the Dartington Hall Trust, the EII project is currently hosted by the Social Investment Business.

 The Equality Impact Investing project was created to explore and maximise the potential of the SII movement to advance equality and tackle inequality.
 Bringing together partners and collaborators from both SII and equality and human rights, the report is its inaugural publication.